moo-the-cow/moobs-studio/README.md

 On a native linux environment NVIDIA HW acceleration is even easier to use

+(have a look in the docker-compose yaml file comments)

 For cloud setup I cannot post any hints, because I do not have any cloud setup and also this may be different depending which cloud environment you use.
 But you will defnitely need some NVIDIA GPU supported